Hidden disabilities, hidden talents

 Again, Luke's experience reflects a number of key concerns employers identified in the IES research.
 This included how colleagues would react to seeing a seizure, the costs and disruption that might ensue from hiring someone with epilepsy.
 There is also a reluctance to making adjustments to allow a person with epilepsy to fit into their workplace and activities.

 As part of the IES research many employers said that witnessing a seizure would be distressing and that employees would not know what to do, unless they had received prior training.
-This is consistent with the findings of a 2016 poll, where 63 per cent of respondents stated that they would be concerned about working with someone with epilepsy.
-This was because they had no idea about what to do to help a colleague suffering a seizure (YouGov, 2016).
+This is consistent with the findings of a 2016 poll, where, a quarter of respondents stated that they would be concerned about working with someone with epilepsy.
+63% of those people said it was because they had no idea about what to do to help a colleague during a seizure (YouGov, 2016).

 However, by persevering, Luke was able to arrange another interview.